 Non-Profit Booster Club Guidelines

 - Participants must be selected based on objective and nondiscriminatory criteria;

 - All selected participants must be allowed to participate in club activities regardless of parent participation in fundraising;

 - Cooperative fundraising must only account for a small amount of the club’s activities and students must not exercise control over funds raised for their benefit; and

 - When the club uses a for-profit facility, the club’s activities must not support the for-profit organization.

-A parent run booster club must be organized so that it benefits the entire class of athletes or participants and does not benefit certain individuals over others.
-One way to ensure that this private benefit does not occur is to distribute the money raised from fundraising events equally among participants.
-Additionally, a booster club must take care to ensure that money is not given directly to a participant and/or his parents, but rather used to offset the cost of his participation in the program.
+A parent-run booster club must be organized so that it benefits the entire class of athletes or participants and does not benefit certain individuals over others.
+One way to ensure that this private benefit does not occur is to use the money raised from fundraising events in a manner that benefits the club as a whole.

-Where cooperative fundraising is allowed, it must only account for a small amount of the organization’s activities.
+Where cooperative fundraising is allowed, it must only account for a small number of the organization’s activities.
 Additionally, funds may not be given directly to participants, but rather must be applied directly towards the cost of participation.
 If the participant decides not to participate in the activity for which funds are raised, the funds must revert to a general fund for the use of all participants.

 If this occurs, the IRS may take the position that the booster club serves the purpose of promoting private business interests.
 Also, if the organization purchases any equipment for use at the private facility in which their sponsored teams train, if more than insubstantial in nature, the IRS is likely to conclude that a substantial purpose of the organization is supporting a commercial enterprise.